Amit Kumar brings out digital cover version of his popular songs | Entertainment

 ''Performing on stage is not happening in this current scenario for over a year and a half.
 So I planned to choose my own songs from the requests that everyone wants to listen to and re-recorded some of those songs once again.
 Now everyone is enjoying listening to them with new-age sound,'' Amit Kumar said.

-''At first I did 'Bade Acchhe Lagte Hai', then 'Roz Roz Ankhon Tale'.
+''At first I did 'Bade Acchhe Lagte Hai', then 'Roz Roz Ankhon Tale' (from the film Jeeva).
 The first song has got 2 lakh views on my YouTube page already, the second one got one lakh views.
-There are also some stories behind the songs,'' the singer, who had lent his voice to over 350 compositions by R D Burman, said.
+Thereare also some stories behind the songs,'' the singer, who had lent his voice to over 350 compositions by R D Burman, said.

 Informing that his official fan page has crossed one million subscribers recently, Amit Kumar said, ''the hit song from Shailab 'Mujhko Yeh Zindagi Lagti Hai Ajnabi' has just been released''.